farujifaruji-stack/Technical-support-portfolio/API Debugging Workflow/create-user/403 - Forbidden/troubleshooting-create-user-403.md

 5. Created a Jira ticket to document the issue, evidence, investigation, and resolution.
 No escalation to the development team was needed because the issue was caused by an incomplete request headers.

-6. Added Authorization: Bearer wf_api_2026_7f8a9c2d_debugkey to the Headers of the API request.
+6. Add to the request headers: x-api-key: wf_api_2026_7f8a9c2d_debugkey.

 7. Resent the requests of all affected customers and verify that the API returned `201 Created`.